Copper supported by low inventory and demand prospects

 LONDON: Copper prices held steady on Wednesday as low inventories and prospects for healthy demand this year were offset by a firmer dollar and below-consensus data from top consumer China.

-Benchmark copper on the London Metal Exchange (LME) traded little changed at $7,970.5 a tonne in official rings.
-Profit-taking has pushed copper prices down from last week's eight-year peak above $8,200.
+Benchmark copper on the London Metal Exchange (LME) was up 0.2% at $7,992 a tonne at 1715 GMT.
+Profit-taking has pushed copper prices down from last week’s eight-year peak above $8,200.

 BoA Securities analyst Michael Widmer said stocks in LME-registered warehouses suggest robust fundamentals.